adrirubio/jekyll-theme-chirpy/_posts/2021-04-06-Ice_Tower_Cooler.md

 ### What Does The Ice Tower Cooler Do?
 The ice tower cooler is a little fan that you conect to the top of the raspberry pi.
-You may be wondering why, well its because sometimes the raspberry pi slows down or turns of thats because it's getting hot so it slows down.So there are less possibility for that to happen.If you are interested go and buy it, oh and another upside is that it has lights and they change color.[ice tower cooler](https://www.amazon.com/GeeekPi-Raspberry-Cooling-Cooler-Heatsink/dp/B07V35SXMC/ref=sr_1_5?dchild=1&keywords=ice+tower+cooler+for+raspberry+pi+4+ep-0107&qid=1617731765&sr=8-5)
+You may be wondering why, well its because sometimes the raspberry pi slows down or turns of, thats because it's getting hot so it slows down.
+So there are less possibility for that to happen if you install the ice tower cooler.
+If you are interested go and buy it, oh and another upside is that it has lights and they change color. [ice tower cooler](https://www.amazon.com/GeeekPi-Raspberry-Cooling-Cooler-Heatsink/dp/B07V35SXMC/ref=sr_1_5?dchild=1&keywords=ice+tower+cooler+for+raspberry+pi+4+ep-0107&qid=1617731765&sr=8-5)

  ###  Building The Ice Tower Cooler